odm3/2072X-2024-2025/README.md

-we mid, pls do not look :3
+we mid (esp devin) , pls do not look :3